bucketplus/ca-control-api-nodejs/Readme.md

 * `option`: if the parameter is neither an input nor an output type and is needed by the service to provide additional information for the job.
 Eg. jp_language parameter in a text translation service which determines the language in which the service has to translate the text to.

 ### Understanding manifest `params type`
-type is the display type and format type for the input. `type` is
+`type` is decided by the display and format type for the parameter. `type` is
 * `text` : if the parameter needs a text value.
 This is a string.
 * `boolean` : if the parameter needs a boolean value.
 This can be `true` or `false`.
 * `file`: if the parameter needs a file value.
 This can be a `bucketurl` *(url,localfile - Coming Soon)* . `bucketurl` is of the format `https://accesskey:secretkey@endpoint/path`, where